typescript-entity/typescript-entity/README.md

     return this.get("username");
   }

-  // Since Username is a function, TypeScript will correctly prevent us from setting it.
+  // UsernameConfig is a function attribute so TypeScript will correctly prevent us from setting it.
   //set username(value) {
   //  this.set("username", value);
   //}